phenogit/phenogit.github.io/kit-korner-notes.markdown

             1N: 1) Non-vulnerable shows 13-15
                 2) Vulnerable shows 11-13
             2S: 3 card support possible
+            2H
+                3C: Might simply be concentration, looking for a spade preference or a notrump rebid if diamonds stopped 4C
+                        4D: RKC for clubs
+                        4H: Offer to play
+                        4S: Offer to play
+                        4N: Slam try in clubs, doesn't say anything about controls
+            3C: At least 5-5 in hearts and clubs and a maximum non 1C opening
         1N: Semi-forcing, permitted to pass with min 5-3-3-2 hand
             2C: Bart modification follow up
                 2D: Invitational with doubleton heart